 - Cut parsnips and carrots in half lengthwise.
 Slice diagonally into 2-inch (5 cm) chunks.
 Cut rutabaga into 1-inch (2.5 cm) chunks.

 - Heat oil in large high-sided skillet or Dutch oven set over medium-high heat; cook parsnips, carrots, rutabaga, onion, ginger, garlic, salt and pepper, stirring often, for about 5 minutes or until onion starts to soften.
 Stir in curry paste; cook, stirring often, for about 2 minutes or until fragrant.

 - Stir in coconut milk, 1 cup (250 mL) water, lime juice, soy sauce, fish sauce and brown sugar; bring to boil.
 Reduce heat to medium-low; cover and simmer, stirring occasionally, for 12 to 15 minutes or until vegetables are tender.
 Serve over rice and garnish with cilantro.

 Tips & Notes

 Notes: Garnish with 1/4 cup (60 mL) finely chopped toasted peanuts if desired.
 For a nut-free option, substitute 2 tbsp (30 mL) toasted sesame seeds or 2 tbsp (30 mL) flax seeds, or stir in 1 tbsp (15 mL) nut-free soy butter.
+To reduce salt: use low sodium soy sauce and 1/4 tsp salt.
 Garnish with 1 to 2 chopped fresh Thai chilies for a spicy finish.
 Recipe submitted by Half Your Plate Industry Partner BCFresh